How to Hire Temporary Employees Using a Temp Agency | Fit Small Business

-How to Hire Temporary Employees Via a Temp Agency in 5 Steps
+How to Hire Temporary Employees Using a Temp Agency

-Hiring temporary employees through a temp agency can be a great option for businesses in need of seasonal or short-term workers or companies that need to make a quick hire.
-It will also save you overhead costs since you won’t need to provide benefits like healthcare and time off.
+Hiring a temporary employee through a temp agency can be a great option for businesses in need of seasonal or short-term workers or companies that need to make a quick hire.
+A temp agency (or temporary employment agency) seeks to connect businesses with job seekers who wish to work non-permanent positions.
+It acts as the…

 Step 1: Determine the Type of Temporary Employee You Need

-- Are you looking to fill a gap while a full-time employee is out on extended leave?
+• Are you looking to fill a gap while an employee is out on extended leave?

 A temporary employee is used to fill a gap for a short period, usually less than six months.
 A temp-to-hire employee, however, can be an option if you want to hire a full-time employee but aren’t confident that you can find the best employee quickly or would simply like to test the new role out.